 - Fresh grapes to make grape juice

 How do you make grape jelly?

-- Strain the fruit to make your grape juice.
+- Pour the fruit over cheesecloth to strain your grape juice overnight.

-- Bring the juice to a boil in a large saucepan.
+- The next day bring the juice to a boil in a large saucepan.
 Add the sugar.

 - Add the liquid fruit pectin and bring the jelly to the gelling point.